Not an App

 Anything the child can say is something the child can stamp out.
 What did you do on vacation?
 What was your favorite part of Disneyland?
 Can you stamp out the names of everyone in your family?
 Any question a parent or teacher might ask a child can have its answer stamped out in sounds.

-At first, writing may consist of only a few words, and these few words may not be readable by anyone but the child.
+Writing may consist of only a few words at first, and these few words may not be readable by anyone but the child.
 However, each word written is a starting point.
-If the sounds have all been heard and stamped correctly, there is one less word to learn to write.
-If the word is missing a sound or two or three, the or teacher can help the child hear each sound and, together with the child, make the word more readable.
+If the sounds have all been heard and stamped correctly, there is one less word for the child to learn to write.
+If the word is missing a sound or two or three, the parent or teacher can help the child hear each sound and, together with the child, make the word more readable.

 When the child has mastered the art of simple writing, real creative writing begins.
 Asking and answering questions is a good starting point, but writing creatively means more than that.
 Creative writing means learning to let your imagination run free and capturing your imagination in written words.